Cédric Doumbé: Superkombat Fighting Championship

 In October 2021, Eduard Irimia announced that Superkombat Fighting Championship signed Doumbé to a contract.
 He would make his promotional debut at Superkombat Universe on November 1, 2021, against Arbi Emiev in the main event.
 Doumbé won the fight by a first-round technical knockout.

 Doumbé was expected to face Patrick Spirk at MMAGP on July 9, 2022.
 Spirk withdrew for undisclosed reasons on July 5 and was replaced by Idriss M'roivili.
 M'roivili himself withdrew from the bout on July 7, after testing positive for COVID-19, and was replaced by Chai Title.
 He won the fight by a second-round technical knockout.

 Ultimate Fighting Championship

 Doumbé was scheduled to face Darian Weeks at UFC Fight Night 209 on September 3, 2022.
-However the fight was cancelled after the French MMA Federation (FMMAF) would not sanction the bout per the commissions rules that fighters with less than ten professional bouts must not have more than a four fight differential between them.
+However the fight was cancelled after the French MMA Federation (FMMAF) would not sanction the bout per the commission's rules that fighters with less than ten professional bouts must not have more than a four fight differential between them.
+Later in an interview with Ariel Helwani, Doumbé revealed that the MRI scan of his head indicated blood in his brain, which was the other primary reason why the bout was called off.
+Subsequently, he was released from his UFC contract also.

+MMA Grand Prix

 Doumbé returned to the French regionals, facing Florent Burillon on December 17, 2022 at MMA GP Bordeaux, knocking out his opponent at the end of the first round.

 Doumbé faced Paweł Klimas on March 4, 2023 at MMA GP: Paris, winning the bout via TKO stoppage in the second round.

+Professional Fighters League

+On May 10, 2023, it was announced that Doumbé had signed a two-year contract with the Professional Fighters League (PFL), after entertaining offers from several major organizations including the UFC.

+Doumbé was scheduled to make his promotional debut against Jarrah Al-Silawi on June 23, 2023 at PFL 6.
+However, Cedric had to pull out of the bout due to a wrist injury and was replaced by Zach Juusola.

+Doumbé eventually made his PFL debut in the main event against Jordan Zébo at PFL Europe 3 on September 30, 2023.
+He won the fight by knockout just nine seconds into the first round.

+Doumbé next faced fellow undefeated fighter Baissangour "Baki" Chamsoudinov on March 7, 2024 at PFL Europe 1 (2024).
+The bout ended in controversial fashion in the third round after Doumbé had a piece of glass embedded in his left foot's big toe.
+Rather than assess the situation, referee Marc Goddard immediately called the bout, resulting in a TKO due to injury loss for Doumbé.

+Bellator MMA

+Doumbé was scheduled to face Derek Anderson at Bellator Champions Series 2 on May 17, 2024.
+However, Anderson was involved in a hit-and-run accident that severely injured his left foot and withdrew from the bout.
+He was replaced by former LFA Welterweight Champion Jaleel Willis.
+Doumbé won the fight via TKO in the first round.